 You’re most likely to find…

 The fossils you are most likely to uncover during your excavation are ammonites and belemnites, both types of molluscs that became extinct at the same time as the dinosaurs, 65 million years ago.

 Ammonites – the ‘classic’ fossil in the shape of a spiral.
 The ridged fossil is the shell of the ammonite that is left while the creature also had a fleshy head and tentacles and lived 65 million years ago – going extinct at the same time as the dinosaurs.
 Ammonites were pros at evolution and evolved so quickly that today scientists use them as an index species to subdivide geological times.

 Belemnites – these creatures had a squid-like body with tentacles but, unlike the squid, they also had a hard skeleton, which formed their bullet-shaped tail most commonly found as fossils today.

 Dust it off, wash off all the debris and stick it on top of your mantelpiece of course; put it in a 3D frame and hang it on the wall or keep in in a shoe box with all your other holiday treasures.

 Whatever you choose to do with this fascinating piece of ancient history, you know you’ll have a fantastic time hunting on the Dorset beaches for these unique mementoes.

 Need a place to stay while you trek the unforgettable Jurassic Coast?
-We have fantastic holiday parks, hotels, B&Bs and cosy cottages, so you can find the perfect place for your break.
+We have fantastic range of cosy cottages, so you can find the perfect place for your break.

 Want to find out more about this remarkable region?
 Read through this post in which we’ve collated together the most important information about this county.
 Or take a look at our guide on the best things to do in Dorset to keep yourself entertained on a holiday to the UK’s south coast.